In practice, we see hundreds of these new sub-conditions called text neck.

-In fact, it turned out she had no history of car accidents or and "memorable" falls - so where had this trauma come from?
+In fact, it turned out she had no history of car accidents or "memorable" falls

 Upon talking to her further, we discovered that the method of this injury was indeed a whiplash.
 However, there was no car involved but rather a constant whipping of the neck during crash mat landing.

 This landing event I am told is a bi-weekly event for most climbers (boulders).